apache/spark/docs/contributing-to-spark.md

   * Always import packages using absolute paths (e.g. `scala.collection.Map` instead of `collection.Map`).
   * No "infix" syntax for methods other than operators.
 For example, don't write `table containsKey myKey`; replace it with `table.containsKey(myKey)`.
 - Add unit tests to your new code.
 We use [ScalaTest](http://www.scalatest.org/) for testing.
 Just add a new Suite in `core/src/test`, or methods to an existing Suite.

-If you'd like to report a bug but don't have time to fix it, you can still post it to our [issues page](https://github.com/mesos/spark/issues).
-Also, feel free to email the [mailing list](http://www.spark-project.org/mailing-lists.html).
+- If you'd like to report a bug but don't have time to fix it, you can still post it to our [issues page](https://github.com/mesos/spark/issues), or email the [mailing list](http://www.spark-project.org/mailing-lists.html).

+# Licensing of Contributions

+Contributions via GitHub pull requests are gladly accepted from their original author.
+Along with any pull requests, please state that the contribution is your original work and that you license the work to the project under the project's open source license. *Whether or not you state this explicitly, by submitting any copyrighted material via pull request, email, or other means you agree to license the material under the project's open source license and warrant that you have the legal authority to do so.*